SolarLune/gocoro/readme.md

 ## What's a coroutine?

 Normally, a coroutine is just a function that you can pause and resume execution on at will (or possibly even freely jump around at will).
-Coroutines could have a variety of uses, but are particularly good for scripting cutscenes in games because cutscenes frequently pause and pick up execution (for example, when waiting for some amount of time, displaying a message window, or animating or moving characters to another location).
+Coroutines could have a variety of uses, but are particularly good for scripting cutscenes in games because cutscenes frequently pause and pick up execution (for example, when a cutscene, say, waits a certain amount of time, the game isn't frozen, but rather continues playing audio, taking input, and updating the screen.
+The coroutine is running and waiting, but the game continues).

+## What's a gocoro.Coroutine?

+Internally, a `*gocoro.Coroutine` is just a goroutine running a customizeable function.
+This means that it probably would execute on another thread (as to the Go runtime's determinations).
+However, gocoro uses a channel to alternately block execution on the calling thread or the coroutine thread, allowing you to pause execution and resume it at will.
+Because only one thread out of the two is active at any given time, there's no opportunity for race conditions if they touch the same data; this means that gocoro's Coroutines should be inherently thread-safe.

 ## Why did you make this package?